-- Correct and consistent use of required PPE and appropriate hand hygiene. - Perform hand hygiene after contact with respiratory secretions . - PPE effectiveness depends on adequate and regular supplies and proper selection, use of PPE. - Ensure that environmental cleaning and disinfection procedures are followed consistently and correctly.
-Thorough cleaning of environmental surfaces with water and detergent and applying commonly used hospital level disinfectants (such as sodium hypochlorite) is an effective and sufficient procedure. - Manage laundry, food service utensils and medical waste in accordance with safe routine procedures.
+- Universal masking of all healthcare workers, patients and visitors - Correct and consistent use of available PPE and appropriate hand hygiene. - Perform hand hygiene after contact with respiratory secretions. - PPE effectiveness depends on adequate and regular supplies and proper selection, use of PPE. - Ensure that environmental cleaning and disinfection procedures are followed consistently and correctly.
+Thorough cleaning of environmental surfaces with water and detergent and applying commonly used hospital level disinfectants (such as sodium hypochlorite) is an effective and sufficient procedure. - Manage laundry, food service utensils and medical waste in accordance with safe routine procedures. - prevention of needle-stick or sharps injury